decPL/SimpleTotp/README.md

 ## Contribute

 As mentioned above, feel free to contribute to our project.
 We do not have any specific guidelines for contribution at the moment (mainly because we don't expect a lot of it, so it seemed redundant to write them) - so just fork away and we'll try to work something out if needed (feel free to contact us ahead of time if you want).

+## Special thanks

+We would like to especially thank our wonderful colleagues at [Omada](https://www.omada.net) for being an inspiration for this project and allowing us to give something back to the development community.

 ## License